 - Title 49 USC Section 5303 further provides federal guidance to the metropolitan transportation planning program.

-RTC is the RTPO for Clark, Skamania and Klickitat counties provides many of the basic transportation planning functions as an MPO, but are established by the Washington State Legislature and covers both urban and rural areas.
+RTC is the RTPO for Clark, Skamania and Klickitat counties for which it provides many of the same basic transportation planning functions as an MPO.
+RTC was designated as an RTPO by the Washington State Legislature and services both urban and rural areas in these counties.
 The guiding statute for RTPO responsibilities is RCW 47.80.

 The language in the statute sets the framework for RTC’s responsibilities as a RTPO, stating: